Self fertile tree

 Spread Up to 400cm (157.5in)

 patiokitchen gardengreenhousewalls and fencesexotic gardenspecimen plant

 2 Options From£9.99 (

 4 Options From£23.99

 An attractive self fertile tree with handsome foliage, that produces a heavy crop of medium sized pear-shaped figs. The green skinned fruits have a delicious, sweet flavour and yellow and red flesh.
 Fruits develop in spring and ripen from August to September.
 A second crop often develops in late summer and if protected, these fruits will ripen during the following summer.
 Fig 'Brunswick' is particularly well suited to the UK climate being particularly hardy and more tolerant of colder, wetter growing conditions than many other varieties.
+Supplied as a large single stem specimen ready for training as a multi stem standard or bush.
 Height: 3m (9').
 Spread: 4m (13').

 Estimated time to cropping once planted: 1 year.

 Plant height and spread is seasonal therefore we list by pot size rather than a defined plant size.
 The height and spread of the plant delivered will vary depending on the season, meaning arrival images are an indication only.